elphinhote/eat-da-burger/README.md

 *  └── layouts
 *       └── main.handlebars

-## Obtain an add-on from Heroku.
-Use JAWSDB and MYSQL with Heroku
+## Add-on from Heroku creates username, password, and database for Use with JAWSDB and MYSQL.

 ![image](https://user-images.githubusercontent.com/65749636/113531429-9d73e180-957d-11eb-92c0-1194afeeaa90.png)